 Here’s the thing.
 Most of the “how much to charge for freelancing” articles tell you the same thing – nothing.
 Once I got started, I read tons of them and always left empty-handed.
 So this time I’m here to share a bit of a research I’ve done while being a freelancer myself.
-This time, I’ve written down some freelancing rates, including what you should charge as a freelancer!
+I’ve written down some freelancing rates, including what you should charge as a freelancer!

 Other articles you might be interested in: